rvagg/cborg/README.md

 * Varying number sizes and no strict requirement for their encoding - e.g. a `1` may be encoded as `0x01`, `0x1801`, `0x190001`, `1a00000001` or `1b0000000000000001`.
 * Varying int sizes used as lengths for lengthed objects (maps, arrays, strings, bytes) - e.g. a single entry array could specify its length using any of the above forms for `1`.
 Tags can also vary in size and still represent the same number.
+* IEEE 754 allows for `NaN`, `Infinity` and `-Infinity` to be represented in many different ways, meaning it is possible to represent the same data using many different byte forms.
 * Indefinite length items where the length is omitted from the additional item of the entity token and a "break" is inserted to indicate the end of of the object.
 This provides two ways to encode the same object.
 * Tags that can allow alternative representations of objects - e.g. using the bigint or negative bigint tags to represent standard size integers.
 * Map ordering is flexible by default, so a single map can be represented in many different forms by shuffling the keys.